 (A) On our website, a 3-1/2" (90 mm) Clock Insert has a 3-1/2 inch (90 mm) Outside Diameter (#2 in the picture below) and the mounting hole size

-(B) When you find an insert that you like, Click for More Info to see the hole size (C) the insert will fit into.
+(C) The insert will fit into.
 The listing will also tell you the type of mounting the insert uses.
 Some have a rubber gasket, others have tab style pressure fit.

 .
 In order to provide prices that are affordable, we have had to focus on the most commonly requested clock sizes.

-So if the clock insert says it fits a 3 inch hole size, you can add material so it more snugly fits in a 3-1/4" hole size.
+So if the clock insert says it fits a 3-inch hole size, you can add material so it more snugly fits in a 3-1/4" hole size.

 That will depend on the material you are working with.
 Sometimes our customers will remove a bit of material to increase the hole size to fit.

 Sadly, no. We are limited to the options listed.
 See the above comments for ideas on how to get one to work for you.

-Similarly, old motors may be hard to find the exact one - (we don't have a listing of old manufacturers parts to cross reference), but with our awesome selection you will most likely find a battery-operated quartz motor to make your clock work again.
+Similarly, old motors may be hard to find the exact one - (we don't have a listing of old manufacturers parts to cross-reference), but with our awesome selection you will most likely find a battery-operated quartz motor to make your clock work again.

 Measure the Thickness of your Clock Face - you just need a measurement of the material the clock shaft has to go through.
-What is the measurement A in Figure 2 above?
+What is the measurement A in Figure 2 below?
 Or in Figure 1, how thick is that piece of wood that's ready for a clock motor?

 For example, our Q-64, the best-selling high torque movement, will go through 5/8" thick material while also allowing for the mounting nut and washer and.
 Its overall threaded shaft length is 11/16", which allows room for the mounting washer and nut.
 The overall shaft is then 1-1/8".
-"Click for More Info/Click For Details"

 The longest shaft we have is our Q-16 which goes through 3/4" thick clock face material while also allowing for the mounting nut and washer and works with smaller clock hands under 5" long.

-PRO TIPS: - Sometimes you will have to remove some material with a chisel or router or other tool to inset your clock movement.
+PRO TIPS: - Sometimes you will have to remove some material with a chisel or router or another tool to inset your clock movement.
 OR if you want to bring your hands closer to your clock face, add some material between the movement plastic case and the back of your clock face (like a thin piece of wood)

-Bear Woods clock hands are measured as in Figure 4 from the the Mounting Hole to the end of the Minute Hand.
+Bear Woods clock hands are measured as in Figure 4 from the Mounting Hole to the end of the Minute Hand.
 (In Figure 4 you can see the overall length of the hands pictured is longer) Hour hands are about 2/3 the length of the minute hand.
-Second hands are sized with the minute hand, and in most cases we sell them separately - see listings for details.
+Second hands are sized with the minute hand, and in most cases, we sell them separately - see listings for details.

 Choose clock hands based on the size of your clock dial you are working with.
-In Figure 3 this clock is a 24" clock and the designer chose 10" Clock Hands - generally you want your clock hands to sit somewhere between the inside and outside edge of your numbers or numerals.
+In Figure 3 this clock is a 24" clock and the designer chose 10" Clock Hands - generally, you want your clock hands to sit somewhere between the inside and outside edge of your numbers or numerals.
 So a little less than half the diameter of your clock face is standard.

 Clock Mechanisms are in 2 Power Categories - Standard for hands up to 4-7/8" and High Torque for hands 5" up to 18".